SimonNorrman0/Deutsche-Telekom-SOTP/README.md

 This project presents a full valuation of Deutsche Telekom AG using a **Sum-of-the-Parts (SOTP)** framework.

-Due to Deutsche Telekom's diversified business structure and majority ownership of **T-Mobile US (TMUS)**, a traditional consolidated valuation was considered insufficient.
-Instead, each operating segment was valued separately and combined to derive an implied equity value and target share price.
+Due to Deutsche Telekom's diversified business structure and majority ownership of **T-Mobile US (TMUS)**, each operating segment was valued separately and combined to derive an implied equity value and target share price.

 The analysis includes: